cocoa-xu/evision/README.md

 project.
 This means that you can use livebook (as well as other pre-pulled libraries) to explore and evaluate the `evision` project.

 The default password of the livebook is `nerves` (as the time of writing, if it does not work, please check the nerves_livebook project).

+For Nerves users only, please also check the [EVISION_ENABLE_CONTRIB](https://github.com/cocoa-xu/evision#evision_enable_contrib) section for important messages.

 ## Register Builtin Smart Cells
 ```elixir